I recently had a question from one of our loyal visitors, I thought it was a great Q&A to share and explore a bit, here it is:

 5 Steps To Improve Your Credit Score

 Step 1: Before you start, you need full access to 100% of your credit data.
-I recommend using FreeScoresAndMore to get your 3 credit reports & scores.
+I recommend using FreeScoresAndMore to get your 3 credit scores and reports.

 Step 2: Along with checking all 3 credit scores, you need to take a thorough look at your 3 credit reports.
 Check for errors, and signs of ID theft.